-Humorous treatments cannot be used to circumvent the rule and, in any case, immature, adolescent or childish humour must be avoided.
+Humorous treatment cannot be used to circumvent the rule and, in any case, juvenile immature, adolescent or childish humour must be avoided.

 This rule requires particularly sensitive judgements.
-If they have any doubts about an advertising idea, advertisers or agencies are strongly advised to consult the BACC (or broadcaster compliance team) at the earliest stage of script development.
+If they a potential breach of the rules it is foreseen, have any doubts about an advertising idea, advertisers or agencies are strongly advised to consult the BACC (or broadcaster compliance team) at the earliest stage of script development.